TheBlipBloop/godot-multiplayer/README.md

 - [ ] Cleanup client registration / registration code
 - [ ] A better name for this project
 - [ ] Unit testing!!!!!
+- [ ] Handle late join players (e..g a player joins mid round, notify the server in some way that its time to send latest data).

 # Things that would be fun to build to support this project